Dental Implants and Maxillofacial Surgery

 If jaw surgery is necessary why is orthodontic treatment also required?

-If the patient has a skeletal malocclusion patients have generally a naturally compromised occlusion.
-For example, when mandibular jaw is prognathic, the mandibular anterior teeth tend to be tilted backwards to obtain contact with maxillary anterior teeth.
-Such as the maxillary incisors are excessively proclined to be in contact with the antagonist incisors.
+If the patient has a skeletal malocclusion patients have generally a naturally compro-mised occlusion.
+For example, when mandibular jaw is prominent, the mandibular an-terior teeth tend to be tilted backwards to obtain contact with maxillary anterior teeth.
+Such as the maxillary incisors are excessively proclined to be in contact with the an-tagonist incisors.
 Also the transversal ratios of the two jaws are not proper in size.
 When this is the scenario, the orthodontist’s job is to prepare proper transversal sizes of maxilla and mandible in relation to each other, and uncrowded dental arches with the anatomic incisor inclinations before the surgery.
 Like in the given example, the size of the tea pot (mandible) and the lit (maxilla) should be matching in harmony.

 After orthodontic jaw surgery operations what are the consequences?